top of page

 HEALTH & WELLNESS

 At Better Brain & Body, our mild HBOT chamber is 8.5’ x 5’, a spacious size that makes you feel comfortable and free to sit up or move around if you need to.
-This therapy is widely accessible, as it is wheelchair compatible and has more than enough room for parents to accompany children.
+This therapy is widely accessible, as it is wheelchair-accessible and has ample room for parents to accompany their children.
 We also have a lounge chair or a bed for comfort during a session.
-Please don't hesitate to text our team on The Scheduling App before your appointment to request your accommodations.
+Please don't hesitate to text our team at 704-752-8100 before your appointment to request your accommodations.

-In a mild HBOT session, the chamber is pressurized to a higher level than normal outside air pressure, allowing the lungs and the body to take in more oxygen than outside the chamber.
+In a mild HBOT session, the chamber is pressurized to a higher level than normal atmospheric pressure, allowing the lungs and the body to take in more oxygen than outside.
 This increased oxygen intake in the HBOT chamber promotes a long list of benefits that can improve short- and long-term life.
 Red blood cells in the body serve various functions, including the vital task of carrying oxygen and nutrients to different areas in the body.
-HBOT allows oxygen to spread to areas of the body that red blood cells may not be able to reach, letting potentially damaged areas of the body heal faster.
+HBOT allows oxygen to reach areas of the body that red blood cells may not reach, helping potentially damaged areas heal faster.
 Similarly, the increased oxygen and pressure intake promote angiogenesis: the formation of new blood vessels and capillaries.
 With more oxygen and nutrients delivered to the body through the development of new blood vessels, this can speed up the natural healing processes while also keeping you healthy.

-A typical mildHBOT session at Better Brain & Body is 45 minutes to 60 minutes long.
+A typical mildHBOT session at Better Brain & Body lasts 60 minutes.
 If your session involves other protocols or therapies, we typically can integrate them into your HBOT session.

 Now that some science has been covered, let's answer the central question: